Sublime (album): Recording and production

 Sublime was largely recorded at Willie Nelson's Pedernales Studio in Austin, Texas between February and May 1996.
 Although he had previously attempted to stay clean, Nowell returned to using heroin, "more vigorously than ever."
 According to Leary, on some days, the band would arrive at 9am "with margaritas in one hand and instruments in the other," ready to record; on others, "they nearly burned the place down."

 Nowell was so addled with the drug that he was sent home by Leary before the recording process was complete.
 "There were times where someone had to go into the bathroom to see if Brad was still alive," he remarked.
 According to Nowell's father, it took his son three days to recover, commenting, "It was the worst I'd ever seen him."

-The album was originally intended to open with a cover of Bob Marley's "Trenchtown Rock", followed by "Doin' Time" - a loose cover of "Summertime" by George Gershwin.
+The album was originally intended to open with a cover of Bob Marley's "Trenchtown Rock", followed by "Doin' Time" – a loose cover of "Summertime" by George Gershwin.
 However, Sublime were initially unable to get the rights for "Summertime", so Nowell discarded "Doin' Time" as well as "Trenchtown Rock" entirely and re-sequenced the album.

-However, the band managed to gain the rights to the song before the album was released, and "Doin' Time" was added to the end of the tracklist at the 11th hour.
+The band managed to gain the rights to the song before the album was released, and "Doin' Time" was added to the end of the tracklist at the 11th hour.
 In order to release the song using the Gershwin sample, the band had to agree to use the line "summertime" instead of "doin' time".
 However, the song was already recorded with the "doin' time" lyric, and lead singer Bradley Nowell had recently died of a heroin overdose.
 The lyric was re-recorded by Sublime's friend/producer Michael Happoldt singing "summertime".
 It is this version of the song that appears on the album.
 The album's original sequence, along with the original mix of "Doin' Time", was restored for the album's 10th Anniversary reissue.